Sui amoris parit sui conscientia.

 Figs are also symbolic of rebirth but more specifically the human uterus.
 In ancient Egypt, Ficus sycomorus was associated with the goddess Hathor whose face resembled a womb.
 The fig was also portrayed as the Egyptian Tree of Life and its timbers richly adorned the tombs of the pharaohs.
 Later, the fig was reborn in the Middle East within the hamsa—a symbol of the diaphragm that promoted the arrival of spirit within the body:

 So the 12/4 dodecagram is really like a rotating triangle.
 It indicates the complete energy system of the human body and the cosmos that we call creation.
-Simply put, this brings forth our connection to the universe—the premise that all living beings are part of a loving whole.
-This can be drawn so:
+Simply put, this brings forth our connection to the universe—the premise that all living beings are fractals of the whole, implied by the 33 balls of the figurate number we call the centred dodecahedron:

 The microcosm and macrocosm refer to a vision of the universe where the part reflects the whole and vice versa.
 It is a form of recursion that is present in many esoteric models of philosophy.
 Born in Egypt, this heka was not lost on Pythagoras, who saw the cosmos and the body as a harmonious unity.
 This idea of “as above, so below” was revived about a century later by Plato and again during the Renaissance by Leonardo da Vinci.
 It also implies something else—a harmonic square and circle: